tubalmartin/YUI-CSS-compressor-PHP-port/README.md

 * [Minify](https://github.com/mrclay/minify) Minify is an HTTP content server.
 It compresses sources of content (usually files), combines the result and serves it with appropriate HTTP headers.
+* [Autoptimize](http://wordpress.org/plugins/autoptimize/) is a Wordpress plugin.
+Autoptimize speeds up your website and helps you save bandwidth by aggregating and minimizing JS, CSS and HTML.
+* [IMPRESSPAGES](http://www.impresspages.org/) PHP framework with content editor.

 <a name="changelog"></a>

 ## 6. Changelog

+### 2.4.8-3 26 Apr 2014

+* Fixed all reported bugs: See issues #11, #13 (first case only) and #14.
+* LESS compiler upgraded to version 1.7.0

 ### 2.4.8-2 13 Nov 2013